tonethar/IGME-330-Master/notes/ES6-module-pattern-2225.md

 ## III.
 Try it out!

 - A zipped version is here --> [statz.zip](_files/statz.zip)
   - Remember than ES6 modules will only run off of a web server (VSCode's "Live Server" is the easiest way to do this)
   - Utilizing ES6 modules means you have less code floating around in global or "script" scope
     - The "no module" version of Statz has 13 variables and functions in *script scope*
     - But the "module" version of Statz has ONLY 6 variables and functions in *module scope*
+- Now try out converting an app to ES6 modules --> [doubleIt.zip](_files/doubleIt.zip)

 <hr>